MichaelBell/rp2040-doom/README.md

 The original Chocolate Doom README is [here](README-chocolate.md).

+# PicoVision Doom Quickstart

+Grab a [PicoVision](https://shop.pimoroni.com/products/picovision), put the doom1.whx file in the root directory of an SD card and insert that in the PicoVision.
+Build doom_tiny_usb (more details [below](#rp2040-doom-builds)), load it onto the PicoVision, and away you go!

 ## Code State

 Thus far, the focus has been entirely on getting RP2040 Doom running.
 Not a lot of time has been